robolyst/osquant/content/papers/choosing-the-guassian-kernal-bandwidth/index.md

 ### SUSY dataset

 Physicists at the Large Hadron Collider smash together exotic particles in the hope of detecting supersymmetric (SUSY) particles.
 These supersymmetric particles are invisible to their detectors and must be inferred from the particles produced by a collision.
-There are two possible collision; the one we're interested in called the signal, and a similar collision that does not produce supersymmetric particles called the background noise.
+Two collision are possible; the one we're interested in called the signal, and a similar collision that does not produce supersymmetric particles called the background noise.
 The SUSY dataset contains simulations of signal and background collisions.
 The task is to accurately classify whether each collision produces supersymmetric particles or not.
 This datasets was used in a study asking whether or not deep learning improves classification [^Baldi2014].

 The SUSY dataset contains 5,000,000 simulations.
 In this study we use a random sample of 5,000 simulations evenly split between the signal and noise records.

-### HIGGS dataset
+### Higgs dataset

 The Standard Model of particle physics includes a field which gives matter its mass; this is known as the Higgs field.
 The only means of confirming the existence of the Higgs field is to detect its associated particle, the Higgs boson.
 Similar to detecting supersymmetric particles, the Large Hadron Collider smashes together particles in the hopes of detecting some Higgs bosons.
 Just like the SUSY dataset, this dataset lists simulations of collisions and whether or not it produces Higgs bosons.
 This dataset was used alongside the SUSY dataset in a study asking whether or not deep learning improves detecting Higgs bosons [^Baldi2014].

-The HIGGS dataset contains 11,000,000 simulations.
+The Higgs dataset contains 11,000,000 simulations.
 In this study we use a random sample of 5,000 simulations evenly split between the signal and noise records.

 ### 746 dataset